Ascent to the Mera Peak

 Before travelling, make sure to get a comprehensive travel insurance policy that will cover all costs abroad, including medical repatriation or expulsion, repatriation of remains and legal costs.
 Ensure that the insurance you purchase is adequate to all the activities you want to engage in during your Nepal travel so that you are protected at all times.

-• When is the best time to visit Nepal?
+• What are the best months to trek in Nepal?

 Truth be told there's no straightforward answer.
-For instance, if you're going there for trekking, then the best time to book your trip is in either October or November.
+The best time to book your trekking trip is in either October or November.
 However, you have to keep in mind that those are the months in which most people visit the country, so it might be a little crowded - and it might be hard to find a room if you don't book one in advance (if you're organising a trip yourself).

 When it comes to the period between December and February, the temperatures drop significantly, so if you wish to visit the country during that time, you should focus more on exploring the regions settled lower, such as the Chitwan National Park, located close to the Indian border.